LinuxCommandLibrary

 copy

-Add table
+Add a table

-$ sudo nft add table inet filter
+$ sudo nft add table inet [filter]

 copy

-Add chain
+Add a chain with a hook

-$ sudo nft add chain inet filter input \{ type filter hook input priority 0 \; policy accept \; \}
+$ sudo nft add chain inet [filter] [input] \{ type filter hook input priority 0 \; policy accept \; \}

 copy

-Add rule for ports
+Add a rule to accept specific ports

-$ sudo nft add rule inet filter input tcp dport \{ ssh, http, https \} accept
+$ sudo nft add rule inet [filter] [input] tcp dport \{ ssh, http, https \} accept

 copy